Elina Avanesyan

 Early Life and Background

-Elina Avanesyan was born in Pyatigorsk, Russia, to an Armenian family.
-Her parents are from Nagorno-Karabakh and moved to Russia in 1992 during the First Nagorno-Karabakh War.
-She has a brother and a sister, which provided her with a supportive family environment as she pursued her passion for tennis.
-Avanesyan’s early exposure to the sport came through local clubs and competitions, where she began to develop her skills and love for the game.
+Elina Araratovna Avanesyan was born in Pyatigorsk, Russia, to an Armenian family.
+Her parents are from Artsakh (Nagorno-Karabakh) and moved to Russia in 1992 during the First Nagorno-Karabakh War.
+She grew up in a household that maintained strong Armenian cultural roots, and she has a brother and a sister who were part of her early upbringing in the North Caucasus region.

 Path to Tennis